 Digestive biscuits: The base of the crust is digestive biscuits.
 The flavour of digestives is perfect to make this recipe as it’s not too sweet, and it makes a wonderfully moist and crumbly texture when mixed with vegan butter.
 You can also use graham crackers or any other vegan biscuits.
 Make sure that the biscuits you are using have no mix-ins or are overly sweetened.

-Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
+Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter.
+I love using one from Naturli!
 Vegan butter is used to give the crust a moist and crumbly texture and buttery flavour as well as help set the crust in the fridge.
 You can substitute for coconut oil if you want.
-I recommend using steam refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.
+I recommend using steam-refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.

 Vegan butter is in the caramel filling too.
 It helps create a smooth and melty texture.
 For the caramel, I recommend you to stick with vegan butter and not substitute.

 Brown sugar: The sweetness of the caramel toffee filling comes from brown sugar.
 I like using brown sugar in caramel recipes because it has a richer taste than regular white sugar.
 You can replace it with white sugar too if you prefer.
 Make sure that your white sugar is vegan too!